-Ductwork general information
+Ductwork

-The duct system's design and installation must adhere to the following:
+The design and installation of the duct system must adhere to the following:

-- The system must handle an air volume appropriate for the served space and within the operating parameters of the furnace specifications. - Installation must be in accordance with the National Fire Protection Association as outlined in NFPA standard 90B (latest editions) or applicable national, provincial, state, and local fire and safety codes. - It must create a closed duct system.
-For residential and non-HUD Modular Home installations, when installing a furnace so that the supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, handle the return air with ducts sealed to the furnace casing and terminating outside the space containing the furnace. - Complete a path for heated or cooled air to circulate through the air conditioning and heating equipment, and to and from the conditioned space.
+- The duct system must handle an air volume appropriate for the served space and within the operating parameters of the furnace specifications. - The duct system installation must be in accordance with the National Fire Protection Association as outlined in NFPA standard 90B (latest editions) or applicable national, provincial, state, and local fire and safety codes. - The duct system must be a closed duct system.
+For residential and non-HUD modular home installations, when installing a furnace so that the supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, handle the return air with ducts sealed to the furnace casing and terminating outside the space containing the furnace. - The duct system must complete a path for heated or cooled air to circulate through the air conditioning and heating equipment, and to and from the conditioned space.